TomasS666/browser-technologies-1920/README.md

 * Print button for convenience ( **gonna add that with feature detection of the JS window.print() method ** )

 ## Known bugs
-* Missing navigation
+* ~Missing navigation~
-* Textarea as overlay on shirt is creative, but probably a bad practice since it's kinda hacky positioned.
+* ~Textarea as overlay on shirt is creative, but probably a bad practice since it's kinda hacky positioned.
-Gonna remove that.
+Gonna remove that.~
+* When JS is enabled and you want to go on in the first step without selecting anything, the verification warning isn't showing because the button has a different formaction.
+When you do fill in something the button gets enabled with a jumpy animation and a different color.
+Another problem is that color-blind people who suffer from Monochromacy / Achromatopsia, who see no color at all but only light intensity don't have the same experience.
+Can fix that by adding the buttons when you filled in the form, so the user can focus on the form itself first.
+But it's debatable if that's a better UX since it's less discoverable.
+But I haven't fixed that yet.

 ## Process

 ### Feature detection

 ### Direct manipulation enhancement
 I liked the idea of implementing an shirt as SVG to wrap the input of the user directly on the svg.
 Especially because SVG has a better browser support than I initially thought.
 But it's harder than I thought.
-Because it's pretty challenging to
+Because it's pretty challenging to break text lines in SVG without a lot of additional logic.
+So at some point the cost of SVG was higher if we're talking about accesability.
+Later in this readme a bit more indept about challenges I encountered with SVG.

 ### LocalStorage as enhancement
+I wanted to implement localstorage.
+And I did, until I figured my whole UI wasn't right.
+And my code was not generic enough to reuse it easily in my new form setup.
+It's a shame because I really wanted to use it as an enhancement

 ### Multiform as enhancement
 Splitted the form up in steps with each step in it's own fieldset.
 I wrote my own script which preventDefaults the button actions when certain features are enabled in the browser.
 This way I prevent the formaction from submitting, so I can go through the form step by step and save the data in the localStorage.